 A total of 30 credits are required for the degree.
 A student’s program of study must be approved by the director of the program.
 All students must meet the requirements specified below:

 Students who have not completed equivalents of MTH 124: Survey of Calculus I and STT 315: Introductory Probability and Statistics for Business must take appropriate remedial math coursework before the program begins.

 Flexibility in the choice of courses is the key characteristic of the M.S. in Finance program.
 Subject to certain broad guidelines, each student’s program of study is developed to further the student’s chosen professional objectives and to build on the student’s prior academic background.

-The curriculum covers a variety of topics important to the finance profession, including financial management, corporate finance, investments, risk management, international finance, and financial institutions.
+The M.S. in Finance curriculum covers a variety of topics important to the finance profession, including financial modeling, investments, risk management, real world financial data analytics, deep learning and neural networks in finance, and international finance.
 An example of a set of courses completing the M.S. degree with the full 30 credits is as follows:

 Investment decisions by firms.
 Value creation, risk and return, pricing models, and financial markets.
 Financing alternatives, market efficiency, capital budgeting, and leverage and risk relationships.
 Optimizing firm value.
 Agency problems and effects on investment and financing decisions.

 Applications of financial theory through computer modeling.
 Financial forecasting, cash flow modeling, and valuation.

 Security risk and return concepts.
 Security analysis and concepts of market efficiency.
 Emphasis on equity investments.
 Bonds, options, futures and international securities.